jefftanz/azure-ml-proj/README.md

 ## Future work
 **What are some areas of improvement for future experiments?
 Why might these improvements help the model?**

-Measure the fairness of models
+Measure the fairness of models.
-Assess which users would be impacted by a specific model and compare multiple models on fairness
+Assess which users would be impacted by a specific model and compare multiple models on fairness.
+Make aware of what biases the model is applying to users.

 ## Proof of cluster clean up
 Deleted in code